Second FRM4SOC Workshop on Calibration and Characterisation of Ocean Colour Field Radiometers

 Travel support

 Some participants can be provided with limited financial support for travel tickets and accommodation.
-If you need such support, please note it on the registration form.

 Contact